-Crider, The Office of Assertion: An Art of Rhetoric for the Academic Essay Plato, Phaedrus Essays by George Orwell Bizzell and Herzberg, The Rhetorical Tradition: Readings from Classical Times to the Present a deeper appreciation of how different languages work to solve common communication challenges.
+Crider, The Office of Assertion: An Art of Rhetoric for the Academic Essay Plato, Phaedrus Essays by George Orwell Bizzell and Herzberg, The Rhetorical Tradition: Readings from Classical Times to the Present Selections of poetry and prose closely appreciate the nuances of meaning and style in these works.
+Translating from a classical language to the student's modern language affords a deeper appreciation of how different languages work to solve common communication challenges.